mapbender/mapbender/docs/controllers/controllers.md

 * **SettingsController**: Manage common settings
 * **UserController**: Manage users
 * **ManagerController**: Provides common functionality for the other controllers

-Each of the these controllers (right now work is going on within the ApplicationController) is a good example of what we think of as good kinda RESTful URLs.

 [↑ Back to top](#controllers)